All Episodes

 The attack by Clinton and his allies on the path to 9-11 is outrageous, charges Dick Morris.

-As newsmax has reported, Clinton, through his surrogates, have demanded ABC correct all errors in the docudrama or pull it from the air.
+As Newsmax has reported, Clinton, through his surrogates, have demanded ABC correct all errors in the docudrama or pull it from the air.

-Morris served Clinton as an advisor for twenty years, and notably as Clinton senior campaign strategist in 1996.
+As claims former CIA agent Michael Scheier, Morris served Clinton as an advisor for 20 years and notably as Clinton's senior campaign strategist in 1996.

 Morris states that the evidence for this failure is documented in the 9-11 Commission's report and summarized in Because He Could, the book about Clinton that Morris co-authored with his wife Eileen McGann.

-One time U.S. Canceled an attempt to kidnap bin Laden out of concern we might injure or kill him and be accused of using assassination policy as a policy tool, Morris said.
+One time, U.S. canceled an attempt to kidnap bin Laden out of concern we might injure or kill him and be accused of using assassination policy as a policy tool, Morris said.

 The president had yet to make a finding it was okay to kill bin Laden.

-A second time we did fire missiles, but alerted the Pakistani military to our plans and tipped off bin Laden.
+A second time, we did fire missiles, but alerted the Pakistani military to our plans and tipped off bin Laden.

 They tipped off bin Laden and he escaped.

-Now this is another controversial issue and scene in the movie.
+Now, this is another controversial issue and scene in the movie.

-According to the Commission's report, the U.S. alerted Pakistan because the missiles targeting bin Laden, who was in Afghanistan, had to cross Pakistan, and U.S. officials didn't want Pakistan to think the missiles that came from India.
+According to the Commission's report, the U.S. alerted Pakistan because the missiles targeting bin Laden, who was in Afghanistan, had to cross Pakistan, and U.S. officials didn't want Pakistan to think the missiles had came from India.

-A third time our plan to attack by missile were canceled, partially out of chagrin over having missed him before, and partly because we had just bombed the Chinese embassy in Belgrade by mistake, and we were worried about being called trigger happy.
+A third time, our plan to attack by missile were canceled, partially out of chagrin over having missed him before, and partly because we had just bombed the Chinese embassy in Belgrade by mistake, and we were worried about being called trigger happy.

-Uh, we are going to launch the missiles into the terrorist camps in Afghanistan.
+This scene that Madeline Albright doesn't like, we are going to launch the missiles into the terrorist camps in Afghanistan.

-They got to cross Pakistani airspace to get there.
+They got to cross Pakistani airspace to get there, and somebody had to alert the Pakistanis.

-And they, Pakistanis, somebody there then alerted Bin Laden, and he escaped.
+And they, Pakistanis, somebody there then alerted bin Laden, and he escaped.

-Escaped, for those of you in Rio Linda.
+Excaped, for those of you in Riolinda.

-Uh, that alerts the Pakistanis, and Madeline Albright in the movie says that uh we we we have to do this because the president's intense negotiations with the Palestinians and the Israelis on a Middle East peace plan.
+And Madeline Albright in the movie says that we have to do this because the president's intense negotiations with the Palestinians and the Israelis on a Middle East peace plan, we have to do this.

-Albright says, I didn't I didn't make the call.
+Albright says, I didn't make the call.

-Uh somebody else made the call.
+Somebody else made the call.

 The event happened.